feddachini/polyglot1/IMPLEMENTATION_GUIDE.md

 ```

 **AI Prompt for Directory Structure**:
 > "Explain the default flow.json configuration created by 'flow init' command.
-Show how to configure accounts for testnet and mainnet using the latest Flow CLI.
+Show how to use 'flow generate' commands to create contracts, transactions, and scripts with proper boilerplate.
 Include setup for the dependency manager to install core contracts like NonFungibleToken and FungibleToken."

 ### Step 4: Set up Flow Accounts